hyperledger-labs/perun-doc/source/concepts/protocols.rst

 In this sub-phase, the protocol tries to create an agreement on the state to be settled without any on-chain transactions.
-If it succeeds, then the channel direclty progresses to the settle phase.
+If it succeeds, then the channel direclty progresses to the ``settle phase``.
 If not, then it transitions to the next sub-phase.
-The protocol is same for all three types of channels.
+This protocol is same for all three types of channels.

-If the latest off-chain state was marked as ``final`` already in the transact phase, it implies both the participants have agreed it to be the state that needs to be settled.
+If the latest off-chain state was marked as ``final`` already in the transact phase, it implies both the participants have agreed it to be the state to be settled.
 If it was not, another another off-chain transaction is sent, on behalf of the participant who initiated the channel settlement, marking the latest off-chain state as ``final``.
-It is up to the other participant to accept or reject it.
+It is up to the other participant to accept or reject or ignore it.

-If accepted, channel transitions to ``Settle phase``, if not it transitions to the next sub-phase.
+If accepted, channel transitions to ``settle phase``, if not it transitions to the next sub-phase.

 .. image:: ../_generated/concepts/register_generic_finalize.svg